-One of the oldest life forms on Earth (roughly 3.5 billion years old) spirulina is a blue-green cyanobacteria that helped produce the oxygen in our Earths atmosphere so that all other life forms could appear.
+One of the oldest superfoods on Earth (roughly 3.5 billion years old) spirulina is a blue-green cyanobacteria.

 Spirulina is an ancient and natural superfood and was consumed by ancient civilisations such as the Aztecs and the Mayans.